Justin Pope

-Justin Lee Pope (born November 8, 1979) is an American professional baseball pitcher, coach, and manager.
+Justin Lee Pope (born November 8, 1979) is an American professional baseball pitcher, coach, manager.
 He is currently the pitching coach of the Charleston RiverDogs of the South Atlantic League - Class A. Pope played college baseball for the University of Central Florida, where he was a First Team All-American.
 Drafted by the St. Louis Cardinals, Pope played professionally in minor league baseball for the Cardinals, New York Yankees, and Philadelphia Phillies organizations without reaching Major League Baseball.
 After ending his playing career, Pope served as a coach in the Yankees farm system.
 On January 26, 2008 Justin wed Kimberly Ann Helscel of Miami, Florida.
 They currently reside in Tampa, Florida.

 Early life

 Pope grew up in Lake Worth, Florida.
 His father built a baseball field on their five-acre family home when Pope was seven years old.
 His little league baseball team practiced on the field.